 Where to watch the Northern Lights in Edinburgh

-Those sound like great news, presenting Edinburghers with the perfect opportunity to invoke our sense of adventure on a warm(ish) summer night.
+For those constantly on the lookout for space weather reports, it’s important to know where to go for the perfect opportunity to invoke our sense of adventure on an autumn night.
 A good place to start aurora hunting would be away from light pollution and facing the northern hemisphere.
-However, as the nights are way shorter now, the chances are, understandably smaller to witness aurora borealis during summertime.
-Tonight, the sun will set at 7:20 pm and rise again at 6:53 am.
+However, as the nights are way shorter now, the chances are, understandably smaller to witness aurora borealis.

 A good place to start would be Blackford Hill, as that’s where the Royal Observatory is.
 Of course, if your sense of adventure is even bigger than going up wee hills, you could also just climb up Arthur’s Seat.
 What is more, those not wanting any more cardio tonight can opt for a stroll along Portobello or Crammond beaches to allow for some uninterrupted dark views over the water.
 It is advised that aurora hunters steer away from the city lights for the best chances of seeing the majestic space phenomena.